-Yes, the Fund has opted to consider principal adverse impacts on a qualitative basis primarily through (a) business activity-based exclusions outlined in the investment strategy that are aimed at mitigating principal adverse impacts, some of which are associated with principal adverse impact indicators in Table 1 of Annex I of SFDR Regulatory Technical Standards, and (b) managed greenhouse gas emissions intensity with an aim of this to be lower than the Index.
-These measures are supplemented by controversies monitoring, voting and engagement policies.
+X Yes, the Fund has opted to consider principal adverse impacts on a qualitative basis primarily through business activity-based exclusions outlined in the investment strategy that are aimed at mitigating principal adverse impacts, some of which are associated with principal adverse impact indicators in Table 1 of Annex I of SFDR RTS, supplemented by controversies monitoring, voting and engagement policies.
 Consideration of principal adverse impacts on sustainability factors will be addressed as part of the periodic reporting to be appended to the annual report.

-which the Investment Manager will consider management and stakeholder alignment and the company's broader contribution to society.
-This includes an assessment of the key positive and negative implications of future growth on relevant stakeholders.
+The Fund is actively managed and invests at least 90% in equity securities with the aim of providing above average returns mostly comprising capital growth and dividend income over the long term.
+The assessment of sustainability is significantly integrated into the Investment Manager's stock research framework in which the Investment Manager will consider management and stakeholder alignment and the relevant company's broader contribution to society.
 The Fund uses norms-based evaluation, business activity-based exclusion and active ownership to support the attainment of the promoted environmental and/or social characteristics and these are implemented on a continuous basis through ongoing compliance with, and monitoring of, the binding commitments outlined in the next section.